lchski/pcis-explorer/docs/explore/reporting-relationships.md

 </div>

 <div class="caution">
-	<p>An important caveat for this section: The data in PCIS+ isn’t always complete—for some departments, supervisor positions are referenced that don’t appear anywhere else in the dataset.
+	<p>The data in PCIS+ isn’t always complete—for some departments, supervisor positions are referenced that don’t appear anywhere else in the dataset.
 We’ve created <a href="/about/inferred-positions">“inferred positions”</a> for any supervisor positions that are referenced (since the dataset includes supervisor group and level), but this can cause various “orphan” reporting trees, because we don’t know much about the “inferred supervisors”—these inconsistencies affect the calculations below.</p>
 	<p>So, while they’re likely of decent accuracy (and certainly are reasonable for indicating trends, if anything), as ever, please take them with a critical eye!</p>
 </div>